The Northern Road Upgrade, Peter Brock Drive to Mersey Road

 - Property surveys

-- Contacting potentially affected property owners about property adjustments and acquisition.
+- Liaising with affected property owners and finalising property adjustments and acquisition.

 Roads and Maritime is progressing the project with the successful construction tender winner due to be announced in late 2016/early 2017.